 14. Each entry will go to a team of three readers, and a shortlist of potential winners for each category will be identified from the results of this assessment.
-The shortlists for each category will be announced in February 2023.
-The winner of each category will be announced at the Romantic Novel Awards event to be held in March 2023 (exact date to be confirmed.).
+The shortlists for each category will be announced early in 2023.
+The winner of each category will be announced at the Romantic Novel Awards event to be held on May 13th 2023.

 15. Shortlisted authors are requested to be available for publicity purposes and to attend the awards event.
 Please note that the RNA does not undertake to pay for entrants, publishers, agents or individual authors to attend the awards event.
 It is the responsibility of the shortlisted authors and their agents/publishers to make sure they book tickets for the awards in plenty of time.